xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 =========

 - 2020-08-27: Format changes, add full IRC logs, add another netmask error content, and add content on missing digit in ASN.
-- 2020-07-13: Add a IPv6 netmask error in registry, and Bird's conflicts between different protocols.
+- 2020-07-13: Add an IPv6 netmask error in the registry and Bird's conflicts between different protocols.
-- 2020-05-30：Initial version, including OSPF, Babel and route flaps.
+- 2020-05-30：Initial version, including OSPF, Babel, and route flaps.

 OSPF is Fun
 ===========

-You just joined DN42, and plan to connect all of your servers.
+You just joined DN42 and plan to connect all of your servers.
 You've already peered with a few others on several of your nodes, but you haven't finished on your internal routing yet.

 So you plan to configure OSPF.
 You opened Bird's configuration file and added a protocol: